SagarPanchal-com/Retail_Sales_p1/README.md

 where Category = 'Clothing' AND Quantity >= 3 AND Year(Sale_date) = '2022' AND Month(Sale_date) = '11';
 ```

-3. **Write a SQL query to calculate the total sales (total_sale) for each category.**:
+3. **Write a SQL query to calculate the total sales (total_sale) for each category**:
 ```sql
 Select Category, Sum(total_Sale) As Total_Sales, Count(*) as Total_Orders from Retail_Sales group by Category;
 ```

-4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.**:
+4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category**:
 ```sql
 Select Round(Avg(age), 2) As Average_Age from Retail_Sales Where Category = 'Beauty';
 ```

-5. **Write a SQL query to find all transactions where the total_sale is greater than 1000.**:
+5. **Write a SQL query to find all transactions where the total_sale is greater than 1000**:
 ```sql
 Select * from Retail_Sales Where Total_Sale > 1000;
 ```

-6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**:
+6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category**:
 ```sql
 Select Category, Gender, Count(*) As Total_Transection_Id from Retail_Sales group by Category, Gender;
 ```